kentlizardo/kentlizardo.github.io/_tabs/about.md

 > ***What did you enjoy working with the most?***
 >
 > My favorites were **Go** and **Typescript**.
-The focus on explicit semantics along with their build workflows in those languages made the dev experience really smooth.
+The focus on explicit semantics along with the dev environment in those languages made the experience of working with them really smooth.
 I wish I could use TS's type system in game engines like Godot or Unity.
 In the future, I'd also like to learn more about **F#** or functional programming.
 {: .prompt-tip }

 # How to contact you?